alireza-shams90/companies_house_api/README.md

  ### .env file
 * `.env`
    * This file holds environment sensetive variables e.g. api_key.
-In order to tun the application the the api_key need to be presented in this file.
+In order to tun the application the api_key need to be presented in this file.

 ## Running the application
 This application can be ran via Docker.
 All the variables are passed through docker-compose.yml file: